John McKnight (coach)

-John McKnight was an American football and basketball coach.
+John McKnight was an American college football and college basketball coach.
 He served as the head football coach at Texas Christian University (TCU) in 1922, compiling a record 2–5–3.
 During the same academic year, 1922–23, he was also the school's head basketball coach, tallying a mark of 3–13.
 McKnight previously worked as an assistant football coach at TCU under William L. Driver during the 1920 and 1921 seasons.